emqx/emqx-docs/en_US/advanced/config-and-data-backup-restore.md

 ### Config files

-When using morden provisioning tools for EMQX deployment, configuration changes are mostly managed by the tools, and even source controled in for example a git repo.
+When using morden provisioning tools for EMQX deployment, configuration changes are mostly managed by the tools, and even source controlled in for example a git repo.

 In case manual config changes are made to the config files, it's a good idea to have them backed up.